 (click on the links below)

-DOWNLOAD NEWSLETTERS AND SPECIAL REPORTS
+DOWNLOAD NEWSLETTERS, SPECIAL REPORTS

 (click on the links below)

-NOTE: Because much of the information about individual casinos (see left) comes from various sources, if anyone sees incorrect or out-of-date information, please e-mail firstname.lastname@example.org.
+NOTE: Because much of the information about individual casinos (see left) comes from various sources, if anyone sees incorrect or out-of-date information, please email email@example.com.

-Seven Stars – The Basics
+Seven Stars – The basics

-Seven Stars is the highest tier level in Caesars Entertainment Corporation's Total Rewards® program, requiring 150,000 or more tier credits in a calendar year.
-Seven Stars is preceded by Diamond, Platinum and Gold.
-Diamond cardholders are required to earn 15,000 to 149,999 tier credits in a calendar year; Platinum, 5,000 to 14,999 tier credits; Gold is the entry-level card available to anyone eligible who signs up.
-Starting in 2013 Caesars began to recogniize those Diamond cardholders who played more than the minimum, but not enough to achieve Seven Stars.
-Diamond Level II is achieved at 40,000 tier credits and Diamond Level III at 80,000.
-To learn more about this, click here.
+Seven Stars is preceded by Diamond Elite, Diamond Plus, Diamond, Platinum and Gold.
+Diamond cardholders are required to earn 15,000 to 24,999 tier credits in a calendar year; Diamond Plus, 25,000 to 74,999, Diamond Elite, 75,000 to 149,999; Platinum, 5,000 to 14,999 tier credits; Gold is the entry-level card available to anyone eligible who signs up.
+To view more information about Seven Stars, click here.

 Just earning 150,000 tier credits in a calendar year does not automatically grant you Seven Stars status.
 You must be invited to join!
 Also, once you achieve 150,000 credits, it can take a couple weeks to get your credentials.
 The reason for the delay is that Caesars checks to make sure you don't have any outstanding financial obligations to the company, and that you don't have any complaints for disruptive behavior.